tobkle/gatsby-forestry/content/posts/sunflower-sutra.md

 ---
-date: 2019-08-08T22:42:09.000+00:00
+date: 2019-08-08T22:42:09Z
 title: Sunflower Sutra
-author: Allen Ginsberg
+author: Ralph Waldo Emerson
 hero_image: "/content/images/adrien-olichon--aOsCcTJXWY-unsplash.jpg"

 ---
 I walked on the banks of the tincan banana dock and sat down under the huge shade of a Southern Pacific locomotive to look for the sunset over the box house hills and cry.
+Blbalba

 Jack Kerouac sat beside me on a busted rusty iron pole, companion, we thought the same thoughts of the soul, bleak and blue and sad-eyed, surrounded by the gnarled steel roots of trees of machinery.